galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    > admins who use them.
 While we recommend this, choosing to use Ansible
 >    > and the official playbooks means you are opting in to receive all of this
 >    > knowledge applied automatically to your systems.
 You are welcome to use
->    > a different CM system which works for your infrastructure, but it might
+>    > a different Configuration Management system which works for your infrastructure, but it might
 >    > mean re-creating a large amount of existing work that is maintained by a
 >    > large community of admins.
 >    {: .comment}